 - Introduction to the NHS [PDF] - a briefing that provides an overview of the main organisations and jargon, with guidance on how forums can start to influence this locally.

-- NHS Five Year Forward View [PDF] - an overview of the NHS plan, where the majority of the 'transformation' programmes stem from - the driving force behind much of the current change in the NHS.
-It also covers sustainability and transformation plans.
+- NHS Five Year Forward View [PDF] - an overview of the NHS plan, where the majority of the 'transformation' programmes stem from.
+This will soon be out of date with the current development of the 10 year plan, for more information see the updates page.

 - NHS constitution [PDF] - the NHS constitution sets out the principles and values of the NHS and is where the 'duty to involve' comes from.
 It sets out rights to which patients, public and staff are entitled, and pledges which the NHS is committed to achieve.